erviveksoni/alexa-controlled-drone/README.md

 - Click `Next`
 - Click `Create certificate` in front of One-click certificate creation (recommended)
 - Download all the 3 certificate files for your thing (public, private and certificate) and save them into `certs` folder
+- Click `Active` button to activate the root CA for AWS IoT
 - Download the root CA certificate for AWS IoT from [here](https://docs.aws.amazon.com/iot/latest/developerguide/server-authentication.html#server-authentication-certs) and save it into `certs` folder
 - Click `Attach a policy` button and select the policy `AlexaPolicy` you created in the above section
 - Click `Register thing` to finish Thing creation